Video Lesson about ʻAʻano, Kikino, Hamani, and Hehele

 Kumu Pila created this grammar term from the word "hele" meaning to walk or go somewhere on two legs.
 Of course, "to walk" (hele) is an intransitive verb, so using it as the basis for hehele was a clever way to help us remember what kind of verbs hehele actually are!

-Finally, we arrive at this new term "memeʻa".
-Kumu Pila created this word from the Tongan (and Proto Polynesian) word "meʻa" which means a "thing" and is the same as our modern Hawaiian word "mea".
+We are learning about this new term "memeʻa".
+Kumu Pila created the word from the Tongan (and Proto Polynesian) word "meʻa" which means a "thing" and is the same as our modern Hawaiian word "mea".
 He partially reduplicated it to create this brand new word "memeʻa" which is really just a catch-all for any ʻaʻano, kikino, hamani, or hehele.
-The reason we want to use this term "memeʻa" will become abundantly clear when we start making simple phrases and notice that one of the most common types of constructions are kaʻi + memeʻa, as explained in the video below.
+The reason we want to use this term "memeʻa" will become abundantly clear when we start making simple phrases and notice that one of the most common types of constructions is kaʻi + memeʻa, as explained in the video below.

 Learn More About Parts Of Speech

-If you would like to see the reference article which compares English and Hawaiian grammar terms, including the parts of speech mentioned above, take a look at R0699: Glossary of Hawaiian Parts of Speech.
+If you would like to see the reference article which compares English and Hawaiian grammar terms, including the parts of speech mentioned above, take a look at 0699R: A Glossary of Hawaiian Parts of Speech.

 The Purpose Of This Video